awslabs/amazon-s3-step-functions-ingestion-orchestration/README.md

 #### Steps
 1. Clone the repository
-2. Create an S3 bucket and sync the data files from /data to the S3 bucket, this creates the data folders (Loans, Deposits, Investments and Shipments).
+2. Create an S3 bucket <my-bucket> and sync the repository to the bucket. aws s3 sync . s3://<my-bucket>
-3. Create folder named glue under the bucket you created in 2 above.
-4. Create a Aurora RDS database using this cloudformation template postgredb.yml
+3. Create a Aurora RDS database using this cloudformation template glue/postgredb.yml
-5. Navigate to the /glue folder and open the aws-glue-etl-job.py, replace the values for database (blog1) with your database name and save.
+4. Navigate to the /glue folder and open the aws-glue-etl-job.py, replace the values for database (etl) with your database name, save and upload to s3.
-6. From the cloned repository navigate to the glue folder and sync the data in /glue.  aws s3 sync . s3://dfw-meetup-emr/glue/
-7. Create Glue Crawler and Job load  stack using the aws-etl-load-rds.yml cloudformation template.
-This cloudformation stack will create Glue crawlers that will crawl the s3 bucket locations and load data from the s3 bucket locations into the Aurora database already created.
+5. Create Glue Crawler and Job load  stack using the aws-etl-load-rds.yml cloudformation template.
+This cloudformation stack will create Glue crawlers that will crawl the public s3 bucket locations(dfw-meeetup-emr/Deposits, Loans, Investments and Shipments) and a glue job to load data from the s3 bucket locations into the Aurora database you created.
+The data in these locations are made up.
-8. Parameter Values for above
+6. Parameter Values for above

 | Parameter Name |	Parameter Value |
 |----------------|------------------|